Rules Continued

 21. New Players

-No new player shall take part in the concluding matches of season unless he is registered and has played in at least one match on or before June 30 and subject to League and YCB / YCA rules.
+No new player shall take part in the concluding matches of the season unless

 22. Overseas Players